DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can then create an Elastic IP address from your address pool and use it with your AWS resources, such as EC2 instances, NAT gateways, and Network Load Balancers.
 This is also called "Bring Your Own IP Addresses (BYOIP)".
 - To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range.
 - The benefit of ROA is that you can migrate pre-existing applications to AWS without requiring your partners and customers to change their IP address whitelists.

+### What is AWS Shield (Added 10/12/2020)
+- Standard: Included with AWS WAF.
+Protects against common OSI L3/L4 attacks, use as a UDP flood or SYN floods with half open connections.
+- Can also respond to reflection attacks.
+- In Feb 2020, AWS was hit with a 2.3 TBps DDOS for 3 days - but AWS stayed up.
+- Shield Advanced - $3k/mo per org.
+Users get 24/7 access to the DDOS response team and DDOS cost protection.
+- Provides enhanced protection for EC2, ELB, Cloud Front, Global Accelerator.

 ### What is Amazon MQ?
 - Amazon MQ is a managed message broker service that makes it easy to set up and operate message brokers in the cloud.